-RHA will continue to administer a Family Self-Sufficiency (FSS) program.
-Under this program, families set goals and a case manager works with them to achieve the goals over a 5-year period.
+RHA will continue to administer a Family Self-Sufficiency (FSS) grant funded program.
+Under this program, families set goals and an RHA human services specialist works with them to achieve the goals over a 5-year period.
 Some families' goals include homeownership.
-FSS funds four case manager positions.
-Per HUD guidelines, one case manager position is funded for the first 25 families and an additional case manager for each additional 50 families.
-Currently, RHA has 232 participants enrolled in the FSS program.
-There is a waiting list to participate among Section 8 families; open slots are currently available for public housing residents.
-Outreach to those PH residents consists of management referrals, brochures, and door to door outreach.
-RHA also uses social media for outreach and will be stepping up efforts to enroll more families in the program.
+FSS funds four human services specialist positions.
+Per HUD guidelines, one human services specialist position is funded for the first 25 families and an additional position for each additional 50 families.
+Currently, RHA has 169 participants enrolled in the FSS program.
+Open slots are currently available for public housing residents and Section 8 families.
+Outreach to families consists of staff referrals, brochures, Robocalls, social media and on-site events.

-RHA will continue to assist participants in the Family Self Sufficiency (FSS) program to achieve their homeownership goals by providing participants with homeownership supports such as credit counseling, building escrow savings accounts, linking them with local grant opportunities and other local homeownership programs.
-Since 2002, RHA has assisted 238 families in purchasing a home.
-In 2022, there were 13 graduates of the FSS program who collectively saved over \$96,000 in escrow savings over the five-year period.
+RHA will continue to assist families in achieving their homeownership goals by providing participants with homeownership supports such as credit counseling, building escrow savings accounts, linking them with local grant opportunities and other local homeownership programs.
+Since 2002, RHA has assisted 266 families in purchasing a home.
+In 2023, there were 12 graduates of the FSS program who collectively saved over \$77,000 in escrow savings over the five-year period.
 RHA is implementing HUD's Section 32 Homeownership program and is applying to HUD's Special Application Center (SAC) for the first seven homes that will be participating.
 RHA surveyed its single family scattered site residents and has received 39 responses from residents wishing to purchase their public housing home.
-RHA's Resident Services department staff is meeting one on one with each resident to develop a path to successful homeownership.
+RHA's Resident Services department staff are meeting one on one with each resident to develop a path to successful homeownership.
 RHA's goal is to create a pipeline of potential homeowners.